uspki/policies/certificate-policy.md

 ## 8.6 Communication of results
-The Audit Report SHALL state explicitly that it covers the relevant systems and processes used in the issuance of all Certificates that assert one or more of the policy identifiers listed in Section 7.1.6.1.
-The CA SHALL make the Audit Report publicly available.
+The Audit Report shall state explicitly that it covers the relevant systems and processes used in the issuance of all Certificates that assert one or more of the policy identifiers listed in Section 7.1.6.1.
+The CA shall make the Audit Report publicly available.
 The CA is not required to make publicly available any general audit findings that do not impact the overall audit opinion.
-The CA SHOULD make its Audit Report publicly available no later than three months after the end of the audit period.
-In the event of a delay greater than three months, and if so requested by an Application Software Supplier, the CA SHALL provide an explanatory letter signed by the Qualified Auditor.
+The CA should make its Audit Report publicly available no later than three months after the end of the audit period.
+In the event of a delay greater than three months, and if so requested by an Application Software Supplier, the CA shall provide an explanatory letter signed by the Qualified Auditor.

 ## 8.7 Self-Audits
-During the period in which the CA issues Certificates, the CA SHALL monitor adherence to its Certificate Policy, Certification Practice Statement and these Requirements and strictly control its service quality by performing self audits on at least a quarterly basis against a randomly selected sample of the greater of one certificate or at least three percent of the Certificates issued by it during the period commencing immediately after the previous self-audit sample was taken.
+During the period in which the CA issues Certificates, the CA shall monitor adherence to its Certificate Policy, Certification Practice Statement and these Requirements and strictly control its service quality by performing self audits on at least a quarterly basis against a randomly selected sample of the greater of one certificate or at least three percent of the Certificates issued by it during the period commencing immediately after the previous self-audit sample was taken.

-During the period in which a Technically Constrained Subordinate CA issues Certificates, the CA which signed the Subordinate CA SHALL monitor adherence to the this Certificate Policy and the Subordinate CA's Certification Practice Statement.
+During the period in which a Technically Constrained Subordinate CA issues Certificates, the CA which signed the Subordinate CA shall monitor adherence to the this Certificate Policy and the Subordinate CA's Certification Practice Statement.
 On at least a quarterly basis, against a randomly selected sample of the greater of one certificate or at least three percent of the Certificates issued by the Subordinate CA, during the period commencing immediately after the previous audit sample was taken, the CA shall ensure all applicable CP are met.

 There is no Delegated Third Party allowed under this Certificate Policy.